Srivastava23/ai-market-trend-analysis/README.md

 > **IMPORTANT**: This project is for **educational purposes only**.

-- 📚 **Educational Tool**: Designed for learning ML and financial analysis
+- 📚 **Educational Tool**: Designed for learning ML and financial analysis.
-- ❌ **Not Financial Advice**: Do not use for actual trading decisions
+- ❌ **Not Financial Advice**: Do not use for actual trading decisions.
-- 📊 **Synthetic Data**: Results based on generated data, not real markets
+- 📊 **Synthetic Data**: Results based on generated data, not real markets.
-- 💰 **Risk Warning**: Financial markets involve substantial risk of loss
+- 💰 **Risk Warning**: Financial markets involve substantial risk of loss.
-- 👨‍💼 **Professional Advice**: Consult qualified financial advisors for investment decisions
+- 👨‍💼 **Professional Advice**: Consult qualified financial advisors for investment decisions.

 **Legal Notice**: The authors and contributors are not responsible for any financial losses incurred from using this software.